Myth of the clean Wehrmacht: Franz Halder

-As the Cold War progressed, the military intelligence provided by the German section of U.S. Army Historical Division became increasingly important to the Americans.
+As the Cold War progressed, the military intelligence provided by the German section of the U.S. Army Historical Division became increasingly important to the Americans.
 Halder oversaw the German section of the research programme which became known as the "Halder Group".
 His group produced over 2,500 major historical manuscripts from over 700 distinct German authors detailing World War II.
-Halder manipulated the group into reinventing another war-time history from truths, half-truths, distortion and lies.
-He set up a "Control group" of trusted former Nazi officers who vetted all the manuscripts and required the authors to change the content.
-Halder's deputy in the group was Adolf Heusinger who was also working for the Gehlen Organisation, a U.S. Military Intelligence organisation in Germany.
+Halder manipulated the group into reinventing another war-time history from truths, half-truths, distortion, and lies.
+He set up a "control group" of trusted former Nazi officers who vetted all the manuscripts and required the authors to change the content.
+Halder's deputy in the group was Adolf Heusinger who was also working for the Gehlen Organisation, a U.S. military intelligence organisation in Germany.
 Halder expected to be addressed as "General" by the writing teams and behaved as their commanding officer while dealing with their manuscripts.
 His aim was to exonerate German army personnel from the atrocities they had committed.

 Halder laid down a version of history that all the writers had to abide by.
 This version stated the army was Hitler's victim and had opposed him at every opportunity.
 The writers had to emphasise the "decent" form of war conducted by the army and blame the SS for the criminal operations.
 Halder enjoyed a privileged position, as the few historians working on World War II history in the 1950s had to obtain historical information from him and his group.
 His influence extended to newspaper editors and authors.
 Halder's instructions were sent down the chain of command and were recorded by former Field Marshal Georg von Küchler.
 They said: "It is German deeds, seen from the German standpoint, that are to be recorded; this will constitute a memorial to our troops", "no criticism of measures ordered by the leadership" is allowed and no one is to be "incriminated in any way".
 The achievements of the Wehrmacht were to be emphasised instead.
 Military historian Bernd Wegner, examining Halder's work, wrote: "The writing of German history on the Second World War, and in particular on the Russian front, was for over two decades, and in part up to the present day – and to a far greater extent than most people realise – the work of the defeated".
 Wolfram Wette wrote: "In the work of the Historical Division the traces of the War of Annihilation for which the Wehrmacht leadership was responsible were covered up".